Resources

 Nationally Recognised Training

-Operate and control liquefied chlorine gas disinfection refresher training
+NWPTRT007 Monitor and operate liquefied chlorine gas disinfection processes

 Contact: training@trility.com.au